Here’s why the Hilton Aspire is worth the annual fee — and $2,000+ the first year

-The first one is that although it might seem a bit scary to commit to a credit card with a high annual fee, the rewards typically pay for themselves many times over, year after year.
+The first is that although it might seem scary to commit to a credit card with a high annual fee, the rewards usually pay for themselves many times over, year after year.

-For a long time, I was completely focused on getting there.
-Meaning that I would focus my attention on airline credit cards that offered a large number of miles as an initial welcome bonus.
-Does this ring a bell?
-Anyone else have that same philosophy?
+For a long time, I was focused on getting there — that is, on airline credit cards that offered a large number of miles as an initial welcome bonus.

-It was about experiencing the destination – being out in the world.
-If the stranger I was sharing a hostel room with was a horrible snorer, that was a story worth telling!
+Once I got there, it was all about experiencing the destination, being out in the world.
+If the stranger with whom I shared a hostel room was a horrible snorer, that was a story worth telling.
 If the hotel room my husband and I booked for $35 a night smelled like mildew, well, that was to be expected.
 I could always take a nap in the park if I didn’t get enough sleep the night before.

 - How quickly will I recoup that annual fee?

 - Is it worth keeping the card (and paying that $450) year after year?